LimZiJia/GDS-CC4/README.md

 Format: `calcuate`<br>

+**NOTE:**<br>
-NOTE: If somebody did not contribute anything throughout the trip, do `add NAME 0` to include him/her into the calculation.
+_(1) If somebody did not contribute anything throughout the trip, do `add NAME 0` to include him/her into the calculation.
 Similarly, if somebody should not be included in the final transaction, they should not have an entry in the transactions list.
-Do `delete NAME` to remove them.
+Do `delete NAME` to remove them.<br>
+(2) Amounts will be rounded up to nearest $0.01._

 ### `exit`
 Exits the program<br>